Muterra/doc-golix/yellowpaper.md

 3. Consumer linearizes that multiple inheritance tree
 4. Perform key lookup against the linearized tree.

-Some notes:

-+ With multiple anteheritance, the order of prepending is entirely determined by the consumer.
-In the future, there will likely be a suite of possible algorithmic possibilities depending on content.
-At the moment, this is well beyond the scope of this paper.
-+ Linearization of the tree proceeds with a slightly modified [C3 linearization](http://en.wikipedia.org/wiki/C3_linearization) algorithm that aims to robustly "best guess" the circular dependency problem when C3 fails.
-It's likely that this will also eventually be an option presented to consumers.
+Now, as for our recommendation: we suggest linearizing with a slightly modified [C3](http://en.wikipedia.org/wiki/C3_linearization) algorithm that aims to robustly "best guess" the circular dependency problem when C3 fails.
 In general, since authors cannot control anteheritance, the linearization algorithm must err very heavily on the side of "attempt to resolve at all costs" to prevent clever content declarations from inducing load failures via anteheritance.